 At Coleman Legal LLP, we specialise in shoulder injury claims, offering personalised support to victims seeking fair compensation.
 Our solicitors understand the complexities of shoulder injuries and focus on securing the best outcome.
 We provide compassionate guidance throughout the claims process, assessing the impact on your life and advocating for your rights.
-Our goal is to ensure you receive the rightful compensation you deserve, helping you navigate the legal procedures with confidence and peace of mind.
+We aim to ensure you receive the rightful compensation you deserve, helping you navigate legal procedures confidently and safely.

-The Personal Injuries Guidelines specify several factors that will be taken into consideration when determining the level of compensation for shoulder injuries.
+The Personal Injuries Guidelines specify several factors that will be considered when determining the level of compensation for shoulder injuries.
 These factors are:

 This category includes the most severe shoulder injuries, such as damage to the brachial plexus nerves resulting in paralysis of the arm, lack of muscle control in the arm, hand or wrist, or other significant disabilities.
 Compensation Range: €100,000 to €150,000.